Babysitting: Dealing With Poison Ivy/Oak/Sumac

 What to Do

-If a child has a mild allergic reaction to poison ivy/oak/sumac:
+If a child has come in contact with poison ivy/oak/sumac:

 - Immediately remove any clothing that has touched the plant or the rash.
 Put contaminated clothing aside and let the parents know when they get home.